 American Rescue Plan (ARP) Funds for Library Recovery

-Under the federal American Rescue Plan (ARP) Act of 2021, the Institute of Museum and Library Services (IMLS) has allocated $4,785,292 in emergency funding to Pennsylvania's Office of Commonwealth Libraries (OCL), a state library administrative agency, to support the long-term work of community and library recovery.
+Federal American Rescue Plan (ARP) funds from the Institute of Museum and Library Services (IMLS) are available through the Pennsylvania Department of Education (PDE) Office of Commonwealth Libraries (OCL) to support the long-term work of community and library recovery in Pennsylvania.

 The Pennsylvania legislature allocated the American Rescue Plan Act through the Institute of Museum and Library Services (ARP-IMLS) and funds are to be distributed to organizations that received direct state aid, from OCL in the 2020-21 state budget year.